nullrend/rssguard/resources/docs/Documentation.md

 ### Standard package with WebEngine-based bundled message viewer

 This variant displays messages with their full formatting and layout in embedded Chromium-based web viewer.
-This variant of RSS Guard should be nice for everyone who doesn't care about memory consumption.
+This variant of RSS Guard should be nice for everyone who doesn't care about memory consumption (RAM usage under Windows 10 rarely exceeds 100 MB however).
 Also, installation packages are relatively big.

 <img src="images/webengine-view.png" width="80%">